theOrlin/meteor-react-notes/readme.md

 # Notes App

-This is a notes application built on Meteor with React while learning from a Udemy Course.
+This is a notes application built on Meteor with React while learning from the Udemy course [*Full-Stack Web Apps with Meteor and React*](https://www.udemy.com/meteor-react/).

 ## Getting Started